plone/plone.app.jquerytools/README.txt

 Introduction
 ============

+plone.app.jquerytools adds `jquery.tools`_ and some related
+overlay and form-handling JavaScript libraries to Plone.

 ``plone.app.jquerytools`` was developed for Plone 4.
 However, it can be used in Plone 3.x by adding a zcml slug and running it's GS Setup extension profile, or by adding a product like Products.pipbox